IBUNHABIBU/platform-game/README.md

 ### How to play
 - Use arrow keys to navigate left, right , up and down.
-- Eat all the small fish and get rid of big fish otherwise the big fish wil eats you and game over.
+- Eat all the small fish and get rid of big fish otherwise the big fish wil eat you and game over.
 - Give a shock to a big fish to kill it.
 <!-- CONTACT -->